folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 * **location terminates** with `Terminated`: the execution has reached a `NoOp`.
 In this case we don't want to schedule this location any more.

 Otherwise we just continue until there are no active (non-terminated) locations left.
-For code see appendix \ref{scheduling-code}
+For code see Appendix \ref{scheduling-code}.

 ## Properties of Reversibility

-The main property that reversing needs to preserve is *causal consistency*: the state that we reach when moving backward is a state that could have been reached by moving forward only.
+The main property that a reversable semantics needs to preserve is *causal consistency*: the state that we reach when moving backward is a state that could have been reached by moving forward only.

 The global type defines a partial order on all the communication steps.
 The relation of this partial order is causal dependency.
-Stepping backward may not undo an action untill all its causally dependent actions are undone.
+Stepping backward is only allowed when all its causally dependent actions are undone.
 This guarantee is baked into every part of the semantics.
 For instance, a send can only be undone when the receive is already undone, because there is a data dependency between the two actions (the sent value).

 As such, we argue that *causal consistency* is preserved by our implementation.